Nooralogical/portfolio/readme.md

 * **Adobe Xd**
 * Icons made with **Adobe Photoshop CC**

 LevelCam was an Android application project in the autumn of 2018, in which my responsibility was to design and implement a clean and easy-to-use single page layout.

-All elements of the application where designed to work as fragments over the camera view.
+The application is a tool for measuring angles show in the camera view by moving the line on the display.
+All other elements of the application (compass and lux measurement)where designed to work as fragments over the camera view.
 To prevent the view from getting too busy, the user were given the option to hide elements.

 On the left is the initial design and then the finished look of the application at the end of development.

-The development of the complete application can be found [here](#LevelCam-Android-application).
+The development of the application can be found [here](#LevelCam-Android-application).

 ## Frontend